ungkarnj/ungkarnj.github.io/index.md

 email: ungkarn.jarujareet@nectec.or.th

 # Grant
-2023 - TRF Grant for New Researcher, National Research Council of Thailand (NRCT).
+2024 to 2026 - TRF Grant for New Researcher, National Research Council of Thailand (NRCT).

 # Research
 ## A portable device for microrheological characterisation